 Continuing Studies reserves the right to cancel or alter the fees, schedule, or staffing of courses when circumstances warrant.
 If a cancellation or change is necessary, students will be notified prior to the first class, and students enrolled in canceled courses will have the option of taking another class or receiving a full refund.
-Note: Courses with low enrollment may be canceled, thus early registration is encouraged.
+Note: Courses with low enrollment may be canceled a week or more prior to the start date, thus early registration is encouraged.